HiPERCAM/hipercam/docs/reduction.rst

    than 20 minutes) powering on the CCDs to avoid higher than normal dark current. |makebias| include a plot option to check this.
-Make sure to look at this if the bias is taken not long after a power on.
-ULTRA(CAM|SPEC) are better behaved in this respect, but it is always worth plotting the mean levels which ideally should drift by at most a few counts.
+Make sure to look at this if the bias is taken not long after a power on. |ultra| are better behaved in this respect, but it is always worth plotting the mean levels which ideally should drift by at most a few counts.